 Project Duration:Start Date: April 1st, 2015

-Summary:High-sensitivity detection of chemical species is important for industrial and environmental applications.
+Summary:High-sensitivity detection of chemical species is important for human health and environmental safety.
 Graphene features certain physical characteristics that are ideal for the development of advanced chemical sensors.
 The main challenge in this context is the inertness of graphene toward atoms and molecules in its vicinity.
 Functionalization of graphene with self-assembled monolayers (SAMs) of organic molecules leads to increased affinity toward particular species.

-In this project, we conduct a comparative study of the molecular structure associated with SAMs formed by various organic molecules on highly oriented pyrolytic graphite (HOPG) and single-layer graphene using scanning tunneling microscopy (STM) under ambient conditions.
+In this project, we conduct a comparative study involving the formation of SAMs by two types of alkanethiols (1-Octadecanethiol and 1-Dodecanethiol) on graphene grown via chemical vapor deposition, for heavy metal sensing applications.
+Scanning tunneling microscopy measurements confirm that the alkanethiol molecules can form localized, ordered monolayers on single-layer graphene.
 Additionally, the use of graphene-based field emission transistors (Gr-FETs) functionalized with alkanethiols toward heavy metal ion detection is tested.

 - Afsharimani, N., Uluutku, B., Saygin, V., Baykara, M.Z.
 (2017).
 "Self-Assembled Monolayers of Alkanethiols on Graphene for Heavy Metal Sensing", (submitted)